trybunce/bunce-cli/README.md

 # @bunce/cli

-A TypeScript command-line interface for the [Bunce](https://bunce.so) customer engagement API.
+A command-line interface for the [Bunce](https://bunce.so) customer engagement API.

-Modeled on the ergonomics of tools like the Bento CLI, but mapped onto Bunce's actual REST endpoints (customers, events, broadcasts, transactional messaging).

 ## Install